Causal Graph Discovery from Self and Mutually Exciting Time Series: Additional Technical Details

-As for the general monotone non-linear link function, Lemma 4 still holds, but the vector field is no longer a linear transform of the coefficient vector.
+{\it Extension to general non-linear link function.} As for the general monotone non-linear link function, Lemma 4 still holds, but the vector field is no longer a linear transform of the coefficient vector.
 Nevertheless, $\theta_i$ would still be a feasible solution to the following optimization problem with high probability: